kkempa-fp/10x-hymns/README.md

 - GitHub Actions for continuous integration and deployment
 - DigitalOcean for hosting using Docker images

+**Testing:**

+- Vitest & React Testing Library for unit and integration tests
+- Playwright for end-to-end tests

 ## Getting Started Locally

 ### Prerequisites